 - The parent/guardian shall be permitted a reasonable time and opportunity to address or correct the situation.

 - If not corrected in a reasonable amount of time, the principal will make a recommendation to the Department of Career and Technical Education for revocation of the student’s out-of-zone waiver.
 The recommendation will be reviewed by the Director for Career and Technical Education and a letter submitted to the family with the outcome of the review, at which point the decision will be final.
 In most instances the revocation will be effective at the end of the semester after grades have been awarded.

-- Mid-Year transfers to a new Program of Choice are not allowed.
+- Mid-Year transfers to a new Program of Interest are not allowed.

-- In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Choice for which an out-of-zone waiver has been approved, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded.
+- In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Interest for which an out-of-zone waiver has been approved, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded.

-- Students may apply for multiple programs of study; however, students may only attend academies and or programs of choice at one school.
+- Students may apply for multiple programs of study; however, students may only attend academies and or programs of interest at one school.